doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/configuration.rst

 Some options act on other options:

-- Options on the command-line have to be prefixed by '-E\_'.
+- Option names on the command-line are case-insensitive they have to be prefixed by '-e' '-E' (a blank or _ may follow).

 - Highest precedence is for options on the command-line.

 - If path has no leading '/', then the search is relative to the path specified by option PROJECT_DATA.

 - Special for options ``-S arg`` or an appended plain string on the command-line: cancellation of previous SELECTions by any configuration file.